GautierDorval/ssa-e-a2-doctrine/doctrine.md

 This document defines the SSA-E + A2 + Dual Web framework as a conceptual model for AI governance, interpretability boundaries, and machine-readable semantic routing.

+This doctrine also defines a transversal legitimacy layer (Q-Layer) that is activated between understanding (SSA-E + Dual Web verification) and amplification (A2).

 It does not define performance outcomes, ranking effects, or visibility guarantees.

 ---